menu icon

 We've got sautéed onion and garlic, leftover chopped Thanksgiving turkey, some canned white beans and some fresh spinach to wilt down.

-It takes maybe 5 minutes to prep, no more than 10 minutes to cook, and it makes your leftovers into something brand new.
+It's 5 ingredients, takes only 15 minutes to cook, and it makes your leftovers into something brand new.

 I'm also all about the really easy recipes for the first few days after Thanksgiving, when we're still recovering from the multi-day cooking extravaganza of preparing that big meal.